beaverbuilder/documentation/docs/beaver-builder/developer/conditionally-hidden-content.md

 3. Check your post modules and archives and make sure the hidden data is not showing in the excerpt.

-4. Deactivate and delete the plugin.
-It only needs to be run once.
+4. The plugin will self-deactivate after activation and running.
+You can then delete it.